Melthen-bor/Aurum_compiler/README.md

-This is a compiler and preprocessor for simple programming language
+This is a compiler and preprocessor for simple(depends on definition) programming language

 can compile to:
 * java